CISecurity/ControlsAssessmentSpecification/control-8/control-8.7.rst

 Dependencies
 ------------
-* Sub-control 2.5: Integrate Software and Hardware Asset Inventories
+* Safeguard 1.1: Establish and Maintain Detailed Enterprise Asset Inventory
-* Sub-control 5.1: Establish Secure Configurations
+* Safeguard 4.1: Establish and Maintain a Secure Configuration Process

 Inputs
 ------
-#.
-The list of internal DNS servers
-#.
-The organization's DNS configuration policy

-Assumption
-^^^^^^^^^^
-* The organization maintains its own internal DNS server
+#. :code:`GV1`: Enterprise asset inventory
+#. :code:`GV3`: Configuration standards

 Operations
 ----------
 #.
-For each internal DNS server (Input 1), compare the server's DNS configuration with the organization's DNS configuration policy
+Use :code:`GV1` to identify and enumerate assets that support URL logging (M1)
+#.
+For each asset identified in Operation 1, use :code:`GV3` to check configurations for URL logging
+	#.
+Identify and enumerate assets properly configured for logging (M2)
+	#.
+Identify and enumerate assets not properly configured for logging (M3)

 Measures
 --------
-* M1 = Count of internal DNS servers
+* M1 = Count of assets capable of supporting URL logging
-* M2 = Count of internal DNS servers matching the organization's configuration policy
+* M2 = Count of assets properly configured for URL logging
-* M3 = List of compliant DNS servers
+* M3 = Count of assets not properly configured for URL logging
-* M4 = List of non-compliant DNS servers

 Metrics
 -------

-DNS Configuration Coverage
+Configuration Coverage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of internal DNS servers matching the approved configuration to the
+	  - | The percentage of assets properly cofigured for
-	    | total number of internal DNS servers.
+	    | URL logging
 	* - **Calculation**
 	  - :code:`M2 / M1`